marancibia/marancibia.github.io/oml4py-adb/automl-ui/automl-ui.md

 This lab walks you through the steps to create an AutoML experiment, edit and adjust experiment settings, view and deploy OML models.

-Estimated Time: 15 minutes
+Estimated Time: 20 minutes

 ### About Oracle Machine Learning AutoML UI

-Oracle Machine Learning AutoML UI (OML AutoML UI) is a no-code user interface supporting automated machine learning for both data scientist productivity and non-expert user access to powerful in-database algorithms.
+**Oracle Machine Learning AutoML UI (OML AutoML UI)** is a no-code user interface supporting automated machine learning for both data scientist productivity and non-expert user access to powerful in-database algorithms.
 Like the OML4Py AutoML API, it accelerates machine learning projects by giving quick feedback on data set suitability for producing useful models – alleviating much of the drudgery of the machine learning process.

-Oracle Machine Learning AutoML UI automates model building with minimal user input – you just have to specify the data and the target in what’s called an experiment and the tool does the rest.
+**OML AutoML UI** automates model building with minimal user input – you just have to specify the data and the target in what’s called an experiment and the tool does the rest.
 However, you can adjust some settings, such as the number of top models to select, the model selection metric, and even specific algorithms.

 With a few clicks, you can generate editable _starter_ notebooks.
 These notebooks contain data selection, building the selected model – including the settings used to produce that model – and scoring and evaluation code – all in Python using OML4Py.
 You can build on this _generated notebook_ to apply your own domain expertise to augment the solution.

 Similarly, you can deploy models from OML AutoML UI as REST endpoints to Oracle Machine Learning (OML) Services in just a few clicks.

 ### Objectives